Carroll Independent School District v. United States Department of Education

 Related Resources

-Mathew Hoffmann serves as legal counsel for Alliance Defending Freedom, where he is a key member of the Center for Academic Freedom.
-Before joining ADF, Hoffmann clerked for the Honorable Robert J. Luck of the United States Court of Appeals for the Eleventh Circuit and served as an associate at Jones Day.
+Mathew Hoffmann serves as legal counsel in the Center for Free Speech at Alliance Defending Freedom, where he works to defend free speech and combat global censorship and coercion.
+He has represented clients in free expression cases across the country and has argued cases before the U.S. Courts of Appeals for the Seventh and Ninth Circuits and the Alabama Supreme Court.
+Before joining ADF, Hoffmann clerked for the Honorable Robert J. Luck of the U.S. Court of Appeals for the Eleventh Circuit and served as an associate at a large law firm.
 Hoffmann earned his J.D. from the University of Notre Dame Law School in 2018.
 He graduated summa cum laude and served as an editor for the Notre Dame Law Review.
 He is a 2016 Blackstone Fellow.
 Before law school, Hoffmann graduated from Georgetown University with a Bachelor of Science with honors in chemistry and a double major in government.
+Hoffmann is admitted to practice before the District of Columbia and Virginia bars, as well as numerous federal appellate and trial courts.